 We were given blue plastic shoe cover-ups to wear, which my son didn't like to start with, although when we saw the salt 'play room' he soon forgot about the his feet.

 The 'play room' I talk of, is a salt room designed for children.
 In that room, there are toys, play equipment, colouring books and pencils, as well as books for children's entertainment.
 My son treated the loose salt on the floor much like sand.
-He would use buckets and shovels, and poor salt into the tea set to 'make tea'.
+He would use buckets and shovels, and pour salt into the tea set to 'make tea'.
 This is encouraged, because by playing with the salt, it helps release more particles into the air.
 I couldn't really 'see' the salt particles, other than when my son would brush toys with the cleaning dusters - this wasn't an issue when he did.
 The only time I did notice salt, would be when I licked my lips!

 An hour spent in the kid's salt room would pass quite quickly, and my son didn't get bored during any in any of the six sessions.
 On each occasion, my son and I would talk about a visit to the 'salt play room', so he understood where we were going.
 The shoe covers became part of the ritual, and no dramas after the first visit.

 Sometimes we would share the treatment room with another child and parent, other times we didn't.
 It didn't matter either way really because there are enough toys to share, and the children's salt room is big enough to accommodate a few families.

 Did salt therapy work for my my son?